adonisjs/v6-docs/content/docs/basics/controllers.md

 You can inject an instance of `UserService` directly inside the controller method using [method injection](../concepts/dependency_injection.md#using-method-injection).
 In this case, you must apply the `@inject` decorator on the method name.

-The first parameter passed to the controller method is always the HttpContext.
+The first parameter passed to the controller method is always the [`HttpContext`](../concepts/http_context.md).
 Therefore, you must type-hint the `UserService` as the second parameter.

 ```ts
 import { inject } from '@adonisjs/core'